ARE YOU ELIGIBLE TO MAKE A CLAIM?

 Even a simple injury to your hand could make ordinary household chores and personal care, more difficult to do.
 A sprained ankle could mean that you are unable to get around as easily.
 In such circumstances, you will need assistance from your relatives and friends.

-WHAT YOU SHOULD DO IMMEDIATELY AFTER AN ACCIDENT AT WORK
+WHAT YOU SHOULD DO IMMEDIATELY AFTER CRIMINAL INJURY?

-The doctor also will record your injuries and this will help during the claim process.
+- Go to the hospital or GP.
+Even if no medical treatment is needed, the doctor will record your injuries and this will help during claim process.

 WHAT WILL LITKRAFT NEED FROM YOU?